nesfit/tarzan-docker-infrastructure/README.md

 make REMOTE=1 pull-latest
 ~~~

-Run the latest Docker image for a single host (where `X` is any non-empty identifier as the target name will be utilised as a name and a hostname of the running image):
+Run the latest Docker image for a single host (where `X` is any non-empty identifier; the target name will be utilised as a name and a hostname of the running image):
 ~~~sh
 make single-latestX
 ~~~